fahmirizalbudi/shortize/README.md

 ## 🔗 Shortize

-Shortize is a simple application for creating short URLs easily and quickly.
+Shortize is a simple web based application for creating short URLs easily and quickly.
 Built with Laravel as the backend and React for a dynamic user interface, this project ensures a smooth user experience.
 Data management is handled reliably by MySQL.
 Key features include:

 ## ✨ Features